Patrick Reed

-Early life and amateur career
+Early life

-Reed was born in 1990 in San Antonio, Texas.
+In 1990, Reed was born in San Antonio, Texas.
 He graduated from University High School in Baton Rouge, Louisiana.
 While there, he won the 2006 Junior Open Championship and also qualified for the U.S. Amateur in 2007.
 Reed led University High to state championships in 2006 and 2007, and also won the state medalist honors in 2007.
 He earned Rolex AJGA All-America honors in 2005, 2006, and 2007.

+Amateur career

-Reed started his college golf career in 2008 at the University of Georgia in Athens.
+In 2008, Reed started his college golf career at the University of Georgia in Athens.
 While at Georgia, Reed had an arrest for underage drinking and possessing a fake ID.
 He pleaded guilty to the misdemeanor and was put on probation, fined and sentenced to 60 hours of community service.
 After further issues that resulted in his dismissal from the team, he then left Georgia and enrolled at Augusta State University, where he majored in business.
 He helped lead Augusta State to NCAA Division I titles in 2010 and 2011.
 Reed advanced to the semi-finals of the 2008 U.S. Amateur, where he lost 3&2 to eventual U.S. Amateur champion Danny Lee – the top-ranked amateur in the world.
 He won the 2010 Jones Cup Invitational.